Stroke Risk Assessment

-An estimated one-in-six Australians will have a stroke during their lifetime, so it’s extremely important that you know what a stroke is and how to identify one.
+An estimated one-in-six Australians will have a stroke during their lifetime.

-Blood contains oxygen and important nutrients for your brain cells, when brain cells do not get enough oxygen or nutrients, they cannot survive.
-A stroke can occur when blood stops moving through the artery because it is blocked by a blood clot or plaque (ischaemic stroke) or because the artery breaks or bursts (haemorrhagic stroke).
+A stroke occurs when blood is unable to carry oxygen and important nutrients to the brain.
+When brain cells do not get enough oxygen or nutrients, they cannot survive.
+Blood may stop moving through the artery because it is blocked by a blood clot or plaque (ischaemic stroke) or because the artery breaks or bursts (haemorrhagic stroke).

 The F.A.S.T. test is recommended by the Stroke Foundation as an easy way to remember the most